ethereum/devp2p/discv5/discv5-theory.md

 advertiser may use these ENRs to update its advertise table `B(s)` after validating the ENRs and checking DISC-NG capability.

+When the wire-format request carries a list of topic-distances at which the requester's own service table has free space, the registrar SHOULD bias the selection of auxiliary ENRs toward those distances.
+The recommended algorithm is:

+1. For each topic-distance in the requester's list, in order, select at most one ENR from the corresponding bucket `bd(s)` of the registrar's own service table.
+2. Stop once an implementation-defined cap on the number of auxiliary ENRs has been reached, or once every requested distance has been visited.

+Picking at most one ENR per requested distance keeps the response compact and spreads coverage across the requester's free buckets rather than overrepresenting a single distance.
+It also serves as a security measure against Sybil and eclipse attacks: a registrar whose service table happens to contain many ENRs at one distance — for example because an attacker controls a cluster of node identities clustered in that bucket — cannot flood a single response with those ENRs and thereby colonise the requester's `B(s)` at that distance.
+ENRs that fail local validation rules (for example endpoint-versus-source checks) SHOULD be skipped.

+The same auxiliary-ENR selection rule applies to lookup responses (see [Lookup Responses](#lookup-responses)).

 ### Renewal

 An admitted advertisement remains stored until its expiry time `E`.